johnbywater/quantdsl/README.md

 ```

 If a `Market` element is included within a `Fixing` element, the value of the expression will be the price
-that can be expected to be agreed at the date provided by the `Fixing` element.
+that could be agreed at the date provided by the `Fixing` element, as expected at the effective present time.

 With Brownian motion provided by the price process, the random variable used to estimate a price that could be
 agreed in the future has a statistical distribution with non-zero standard deviation.
 The mean value of the